TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 To make testing easier, you should use good modular design in your program.
-Your program should have almost all functionality encapsulated in either functions or class methods -- and this sometimes has the surprising and delightful effect of making the program run faster (because local variable accesses are faster than global accesses).
+Your program should have almost all functionality encapsulated in either functions or kundi methods -- and this sometimes has the surprising and delightful effect of making the program run faster (because local variable accesses are faster than global accesses).
 Furthermore the program should avoid depending on mutating global variables, since this makes testing